Tam-Taro/SEL-Filtering-and-Sorting/README.md

 ## ⚙️ Templates Included for AIOStreams

 These are setup templates to use with AIOStreams.
 If you're not sure which AIOStreams instance to start with, check out the list of trusted public instances [here](https://status.dinsden.top/status/stremio-addons).
+I recommend nightly AIOStreams from Midnight, Yeb, Viren, or Kuu.
+Make sure they have working Torrentio add-on.
+If not, switch to a different instance.

 | Template | Description |
 |-----------|--------------|